panva/node-oidc-provider/docs/README.md

       kid?: string, // OPTIONAL `kid` JOSE Header Parameter to put in the token's JWE Header }
   }
-  // PASETO Token Format (when accessTokenFormat or `formats` resolves to 'paseto') paseto?: {
+  // PASETO Access Token Format (when accessTokenFormat or `formats` resolves to 'paseto') paseto?: {
     version: 1 | 2,
     purpose: 'local' | 'public',